tensorflow/tensorflow/g3doc/LangRef.md

 Regions allow to define an operation that creates a closure, for example by “boxing” the body of the region into a value they produce.
 It remains up to the operation to define its semantics.
-In this situation, the value “containing” the region may be passed to or returned from a function/region, at which point the values defined in dominating blocks are no longer accessible.
+In this situation, the value “containing” the region may be passed to or returned from a region, at which point the values defined in dominating blocks are no longer accessible.
 If this region directly uses such values, passing a value “containing” it across function boundaries or using it in operations leads to undefined behavior.
 This is similar to returning a lambda capturing a reference to a local variable in C++.
 Note that if an operation triggers asynchronous execution of the region, it is under the responsibility of the operation caller to wait for the region to be executed guaranteeing that any directly used values remain live.

 ### Arguments and Results

 The arguments of the first block of a region are treated as arguments of the region.
-The source of these arguments is defined by the parent entity of the region.
-If a region is a function body, its arguments are the function arguments.
-If a region is used in an operation, the operation semantics specified how these values are produced.
+The source of these arguments is defined by the semantics of the parent operation.
 They may correspond to some of the values the operation itself uses.

 Regions produce a (possibly empty) list of values.
-For function body regions, `return` is the standard region-exiting terminator, but dialects can provide their own.
-For regions that belong to an operation, the operation semantics defines the relation between the region results and the operation results.
+The operation semantics defines the relation between the region results and the operation results.

 ## Blocks